minio/directpv/docs/drive-management.md

 Refer to the [label drives command](./command-reference.md#drives-command-1) for more information.

 ## Replace drive
 Replace a faulty drive with a new drive on a same node.
 In this process, all volumes in the faulty drive are moved to the new drive then faulty drive is removed from DirectPV.
-Currently DirectPV does not support moving volume data to the new drive.
+Currently, DirectPV does not support moving data on the volume to the new drive.
 Use [replace.sh](./tools/replace.sh) script to perform drive replacement.
 Below is an example:
 ```sh
 # Replace 'sdd' drive by 'sdf' drive on 'node1' node
 $ replace.sh sdd sdf node1
 ```

 ## Remove drives
-Drives that do not contain parts of any volume can be removed.
+Drives that do not contain any volumes can be removed.
 Below is an example:
 ```sh
 # Remove drive 'vdb' from 'node1' node
 $ kubectl directpv remove --drives=vdb --nodes=node1